Hazardous drugs

 Biological monitoring

-Several methods have been developed for biological monitoring of occupational exposure to cytotoxic drugs.
+Several methods have been developed for biological monitoring of occupational exposure to hazardous drugs.
 The best validated and most specific and sensitive method is the determination of cyclophosphamide and ifosphamide in urine.
-In addition, exposure to 5-fluorouracil can be assessed by analysis of the metabolite α-fluoro-β-alanine in urine.
+Exposure to 5-fluorouracil, methotrexate and 6-mercaptopurine can be assessed by urine analysis of the metabolites α-fluoro-β-alanine, 7-OH methotrexate, and thiouric acid, respectivey.
 An additional cancer risk can be calculated by measurement of cyclophosphamide in urine.

 ›› Services